V-Wong/V-Wong/README.md

 # Hi, I'm Vincent Wong!
-I'm a software developer from Sydney, Australia, primarily programming in Typescript and Python.
+I'm a software developer from Sydney, Australia.
+I primarily program in Typescript and Python.
 I currently study Computer Science and Mathematics at the University of New South Wales.
 I'm interested in algorithms, pure mathematics and general software engineering.